0xlgtm/ir_vs_old_codegen/README.md

 ### How to use

-To demonstrate these differences, you will need to run the test with and without `via-ir` enabled.
-You can configure this in the [`foundry.toml`](./foundry.toml).
+This repo is configured with `via-ir` enabled by default so to run the IR specific tests, run the command `forge test --match-test "WithIr"`.
+To test it without IR, you need to disable `via_ir` in the [`foundry.toml`](./foundry.toml) and run the command `forge test --match-test "NoIr"`.